OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/batch/batch-dotnet-get-started.md

     {
         Console.WriteLine("Creating pool [{0}]...", poolId);

-        // Create the unbound pool.
+        // Create hello unbound pool.
 Until we call CloudPool.Commit() or CommitAsync(), no pool is actually created in the
         // Batch service.
 This CloudPool instance is therefore considered "unbound," and we can modify its properties. pool = batchClient.PoolOperations.CreatePool(
             poolId: poolId,